michaelballantyne/syntax-spec/README.md

 The package **is available** on the Racket package server: https://pkgs.racket-lang.org/package/syntax-spec-v1

-You can also install it by checking out the Git repository, changing directory into it, and running:
+You can also install it by checking out the Git repository, change into the directory and run:

 ```
 raco pkg install